ChunVisal/Chun-Visal/README.md

 ## About Me
 I’m a Year 3 IT Engineering student focused on becoming a **full-stack developer**.
 I love building projects and learning new technologies like **React, Node.js, Vue, SQL, and Firebase**.
-Currently, I’m working on portfolio projects and preparing for internships to level up my career.
+Currently, I’m working on portfolio projects and preparing for internships.

 ---